einast/einast.github.io/_posts/2020-03-19-TeamsQnABot.md

 ![](/images/bot31.png)

 Now we have a working bot in Teams that can answer any type of question you have in your KB.
+You can now develop it further, adding multi-turn questions etc.